-During the year Abacus added two office assets in Brisbane CBD, 324 Queen Street and 444 Queen Street, for \$90 million for Abacus' ownership stake.
-Both assets illustrate strong core plus characteristics that met our investment criteria at this point in the cycle to drive capital value while providing a strong income yield.
-Abacus continues to utilise our third party capital platform with the introduction of a new investment partner, Investec Australia on the 324 Queen Street acquisition (50/50 respective ownership percentages).
-Abacus also acquired a number of self-storage and industrial assets for \$22 million which we intend to convert into self-storage.
+Abacus continued to utilise our third party capital platform with the introduction of a new investment partner, Wing Tai on the 464 St Kilda Road acquisition (50/50 respective ownership percentages as tenants in common).
+Abacus also acquired two self-storage and industrial assets for \$10 million which we intend to convert into self-storage facilities.